 Our Everest Base Camp Trek

 Our Everest Base Camp Trek is a moderate to challenging trekking adventure.
 You’ll experience the highest standard of facilities available with an extremely experienced team of guides and porters.
 The meals we provide are nutritious and plentiful.
 We’ll also GPS track your trip so your family and friends can follow your progress via our website.
-Our safety record is second to none. #noshortcuts is our mantra and because of this we have a 100% success rate for this trip over 12 years in business.
-The fact that most of our Sherpa trekking guides have actually summited Mt Everest helps too!
+Our safety record is second to none. #noshortcuts is our mantra and because of this we have a 100% success rate for this trip over 17 years in business.

 “Just participated in the Resilence for Teens Everest Base Camp Trek and all 26 participants made it inspired, healthy and connected to Base Camp!
 Couldn’t recommend this company more – from the porters to the inspiring Sherpa guides to Nick, David and Tika – this was a world-class life-changing trip!”

 “What an awesome experience trekking to Everest Base Camp with Trek Climb Ski Nepal.
 Nothing left to chance, no shortcuts, just an extremely well organised and life-changing adventure.
 Thank you Nick, Tika and Gyan”

 “Our Trekking staff were brilliant.
 The well-established relationships they had with all the Tea House owners enhanced the meals and accommodation experience.
 Our guide quickly ascertained the pace which suited us so that we may have been tired at the end of the day but never exhausted.
 I would highly recommend Trek Climb Ski Nepal to anybody contemplating trekking in the Himalayas, particularly the Everest Base Camp trek.
 If like myself you haven’t ever trekked before, these are the guys for you.”